Prairie High School (Iowa): Band

 The Prairie High School Band program was started with the addition of music practice rooms in 1963.
 A Prairie High Marching Band was formed in 1967 with 67 members.
 The 9-12 grade bands have won many Division I Ratings at Iowa High School Music Association State Contest.

-The band program is made up of several bands, including the Wind Ensemble, Concert Band, the Prairie "Hawks" Marching Band, Jazz Band One, Jazz Band Two, several Percussion Ensembles, and "The Art of Noiz!"
+The band program is made up of several bands, including the Wind Ensemble, Symphonic Band, Concert Band, the Prairie "Hawks" Marching Band, Jazz Band One, Jazz Band Two, several Percussion Ensembles, and "The Art of Noiz!"
 Pep Band.
-A freshman concert band was introduced in the early 2000s, but now is housed at the Prairie Point Middle School & Ninth Grade Academy since 2009.
+A freshman concert band was introduced in the early 2000s, but was previously housed at the Prairie Point Middle School 2009–2023.
+Is now housed at the 9th Grade Center.

 Students in Prairie band are selected to several honor bands annually, including the All-State Festival.
 The music department travels to a nationally adjudicated festival every three years.
 Past trips include performances in Anaheim, Orlando and the Bahamas.